NikJagan/UNICEF_EUR_Group_4_Public/README.md

 1. **External events**

 In order to continue collecting external events, one needs to access a particular news API.
 We were able to find [news API](https://newsapi.org/).
 This API provides data from the biggest newspapers across the world, including Dutch ones.
-On top of it, free version includes access to all the article until 30 days ago.
+On top of it, free version includes access to all the articles up to 30 days ago.
 This means that assuming monthly updates,this data could be acquired for free.
 However, paid version removes a lot of limits on amount of calls and allows to extract data from 5 years.
 The API allows usage of multiple keywords that would allow to filter out relevant data.
 Once the data source is changed, one can continue using the same pipeline as presented in external_events.py.

 2. **ChatGPT**